50ten40/rsyncster/README.md

 * Configure variables for your setup.

 __Basic Drupal Workflow__
-* Change top level dns record. eg domain.tld -> subdomain.domain.tld
+* Change top level dns record. eg domain.tld -> subdomain.domain.tld do not use for public access.
+Haproxy :).
+Read code for rationale.
 * Update $base_url in settings.php (required)
 * Edit site according to CMS assumptions above. eg Strip out everything that is unneccessary.
-* Enable anonymous page caching (required)
+* Disable page caching ( required, your site is static, don't need drupal caching )
-* Turn off database logging (optional)
+* Turn off database logging ( optional )
 * Verify custom logos and favicon.
-Set in theme and global settings.(optional)
+Set in theme and global settings.( optional )
 * Update scripts with your subdomain
 * Run scripts as needed
 * Enjoy!